ciscoheat/sveltekit-flash-message/README.md

  >
 ```

+## Migration guide to 2.0

+1. Rename functions:

+- `initFlash` is deprecated, `getFlash` can now be used directly instead.
+- `loadFlashMessage` is deprecated and renamed to `loadFlash`.

+2. If you've added the `beforeNavigate` snippet that clears the flash message after navigation - it can now be removed since it's automatic (unless the `clearOnNavigate` option is set to `false`).

+3. If you're using the other snippet for clearing the message after a certain amount of time, you can remove it and use the `clearAfterMs` option instead.

+## Feedback and issues

-Enjoy the library, and please [open a github issue](https://github.com/ciscoheat/sveltekit-flash-message/issues) if you have suggestions or feedback in general!
+Please [open a github issue](https://github.com/ciscoheat/sveltekit-flash-message/issues) for suggestions, if you find a bug or have feedback in general!